 Confession: I don’t like brushing my teeth.
 I know, I know — it’s necessary, and of course I do it every day.
 (I’ve even gotten better with flossing!)
-But I think a big reason I’m not a fan of brushing is because I despise most toothpaste.
-It either doesn’t feel right or taste great.
+But I think a big reason I’m not a fan of brushing is that I despise most toothpaste.
+It either doesn’t feel right or it tastes awful.
 Plus, it can get messy and goopy.
 And somehow, I always have a toothpaste stain on my chin or shirt.
 (OK, maybe I’m just a slob.)

 A few months ago, one of my favorite Instagrammers shared a review for chewable toothpaste tablets.
 Chewable toothpaste tablets — that sounds different, I thought.
 Her writeup was convincing enough for me to seek out this novel take on oral care, especially since I had some trips coming up.

 Fortunately, I was able to find a bottle myself at Amazon.
 It cost more than the standard toothpaste I usually buy — around $10 with free Prime shipping at the time — but I had to try these.

 The SalTherapy Toothtab Chewable Toothpaste Tablets come in three flavors: Aqua Mint, Pink Grapefruit, and Sparkle Lemon.
 I opted for the Aqua Mint, as it seemed like a safe choice.
 (I don’t care for grapefruit, and the brief reviews I read on the lemon flavor weren’t promising.)

 Each bottle comes with 30 tiny white tablets.
 To use, simply pop one in your mouth and start chewing.
 It’ll start to foam up within seconds.
 Then rinse with water and voila – clean mouth!
 However, you can use a toothbrush for an extra level of cleaning, which is what often I did.